 Refrigerant Leaks are Expensive

-As anyone in the refrigeration industry is already well aware, the price of refrigerants has skyrocketed over the last year.
+As anyone in the refrigeration industry is already well aware, the refrigerant prices have skyrocketed over the last year.
 In many cases, the cost of replacing refrigerant now outweighs the cost of a technician’s time to locate and repair any refrigerant leaks.
 (This doesn’t take into consideration any costs associated with lost inventory, increased utility consumption, damaged / overworked equipment or potential fines from environmental regulators.)Learn How Much You Could Be Saving